 On the way to the baths, we also stopped at Heroes Square, which we hadn’t made it to on the bus tour as it’s away from everything else.

 In the evening, we went for a great meal on the restaurant street (Vaci ucta) – drawn in by the pretty pink fairy lights adorning the family-run café restaurant called Cafe Europa, the girl advertising the place was super friendly too.
 It was also the cheapest place we’d seen on the street, yet the food was great and the service was perfect.
 If there’s one thing I can say about Budapest, it’s that the people are wonderfully welcoming.

 The highlight, though, was my friend’s dessert!
 It was basically a pancake with 62% rum poured on and set fire to!

 I honestly adored Budapest.
-The buildings are stunning, the people are friendly and the atmosphere is laid back.
-The ruin bars make the nightlife totally unique, and it’s probably the most photogenic city I’ve visited.
+The buildings are stunning, the people are friendly and the atmosphere is really laid back.
+The ruin bars make the nightlife totally unique, and it’s one of the most photogenic cities I’ve visited.